GILT: An LLM-Free, Tuning-Free Graph Foundational Model for In-Context Learning: Method

 \subsection{Graph-Native Tokenization}

 The Graph-Native Tokenization phase performs \textbf{syntactic unification}, converts raw graphs and the few-shot task definition into the set-based representation required by the ICL reasoning phase.
-This section details the components of this phase: the alignment of feature dimensions, the extraction of structural information, and the final task-specific asymmetric token formulation.
+This section details the components of this phase: the extraction of structural information, and the final task-specific asymmetric token formulation.

-\textbf{Alignment of Feature Dimension.} A universal GFM must accept graphs with arbitrary feature dimensions.
-To solve this, we first project all node features into a fixed-$d$-dimensional space.
-We employ a non-parametric approach using Principal Component Analysis (PCA): features with more than $d$ dimensions are reduced to $d$ principal components, while features fewer than $d$ are transformed and then zero-padded.
-This yields a unified feature matrix $X' \in \mathbb{R}^{|V| \times d}$ for any input graph, which undergoes a final column-wise standard scaling before being passed to our structural encoder.

-\textbf{Extraction of Structure Information.} This scaled feature matrix is then enriched with topological information by our structural encoder, a deep, multi-layer Graph Convolutional Network (GCN).
+\textbf{Extraction of Structure Information.} The tokenization pipeline begins with a structural encoder to inject topological context before forming task-specific tokens.
+The processed raw feature matrix is enriched with topological information by our structural encoder, a deep, multi-layer Graph Convolutional Network (GCN).
 Critically, we employ a \textbf{linear version of the GCN}, omitting the learnable weight matrices and non-linear activations.
+This design aligns with simplified GCN architectures such as SGC \citep{sgc} and APPNP \citep{appnp}, which demonstrate that stripping away non-linearities can mitigate overfitting while effectively capturing structural information.
 The rationale for this choice is rooted in our design principle: a learnable projection at this stage tends to overfit the feature semantics of the pre-training graphs, hindering generalization.
 By using a simple, parameter-free aggregator, we ensure its role is to strictly extract local structural patterns, deferring all complex semantic reasoning to the more powerful ICL Transformer.
 We also find that a deeper encoder (4-6 layers) provides a richer, multi-hop context that is highly beneficial for the downstream Transformer.
 To stabilize the representations as they propagate through the deep encoder, each linear aggregation is followed by an independent LayerNorm with its own learnable affine parameters:

 where $\tilde{A}$ is the normalized adjacency matrix with self-loops and $H^{(0)} = X'$.
 The output of the final layer is the node embedding matrix $H \in \mathbb{R}^{|V| \times d}$.